The Colenso Project

 The intent of the Project is to ignite public and academic interest in Colenso's words – published, unpublished, private letters, journals – both in Māori and English, by sharing them with the world in digital form.
 We envisage a hub for all things Colenso: a place to read documents in the original, explore his writing through transcriptions, and as a place to experiment with new research and interpretation methods.

-The Colenso Project team includes Eloise Taylor and Pam Joyce (HBMTB), Dr Ian St George (The Colenso Society), Dr Sydney Shep, Frith Driver-Burgess, Rhys Owen, Charlotte Darling and Meredith Paterson.
-Previous team members included Melissa Bryant, Emma Chapman, Donelle McKinley and Jamie Norrish (Victoria).
+The Colenso Project team includes Dr Sydney Shep, Frith Driver-Burgess, Rhys Owen, Charlotte Darling, Meredith Paterson, and Dr Ian St George (The Colenso Society).
+Previous team members included Melissa Bryant, Emma Chapman, Donelle McKinley and Jamie Norrish.

-Find out more about recent Victoria- and Marsden-funded research at William Colenso and the Victorian Republic of Letters.
+Find out more about this research at William Colenso and the Victorian Republic of Letters.